 All documents can be sent via email [email protected] or fax +358 9 684 11 511.
 IOM Finland confirms in writing, once we have received the application, risk assessment, and copies of travel document and visa(s).

-IOM Finland facilitates payment of reintegration cash grants to voluntary returnees from Sweden in cooperation with the Swedish Migration Agency (SMA).
+IOM Finland facilitates payment of reintegration cash support to voluntary returnees from Sweden in cooperation with the Swedish Migration Agency (Migrationsverket).

-To be eligible to apply for the reintegration cash grants, the following criteria should be met:
+To be eligible to apply for the reintegration cash support, the following criteria should be met:

-- The person has received a negative decision on asylum application or withdrawn the application
+- The person has received a negative decision on his/her asylum application or withdrawn the application

 - The person is returning voluntarily and is planning to reside in the country of return

-- The person is returning to Afghanistan, Central African Republic, Chad, Democratic Republic of Congo, Eritrea, Ivory Coast, Iraq, Liberia, Libya, Mali, Palestinian Territories, Sierra Leone, Somalia, South Sudan, Sudan, Syria or Yemen
+- The person is returning to Afghanistan, Central African Republic, Chad, Democratic Republic of Congo, Ivory Coast, Iraq, Liberia, Libya, Mali, Sierra Leone, Somalia, South Sudan, Sudan, or Yemen

 The payments are coordinated by IOM Finland and carried out in local IOM offices in the countries of origin.